WisedomChainGroup/WIPs/wip-5.md

 ### Abstract

 This WIP makes it possible to call functions that return strings and other dynamically-sized arrays.
-Currently, when another contract / function is called from inside the Ethereum Virtual Machine, the size of the output has to be specified in advance.
+Currently, when another contract / function is called from inside the Wisdom Virtual Machine, the size of the output has to be specified in advance.
 It is of course possible to give a larger size, but gas also has to be paid for memory that is not written to, which makes returning dynamically-sized data both costly and inflexible to the extent that it is actually unusable.